tardate/LittleArduinoProjects/README.md

-# 233 Little Electronics and Arduino Projects
+# 234 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [PWM/GeneralPurposeHighSideController](./Electronics101/PWM/GeneralPurposeHighSideController) - build and test a general-purpose high-side PWM controller.
+> Latest addition:sparkles: [CMOSInverterOscillator](./Electronics101/CMOSInverterOscillator) - use a CD4096 to generate an oscillating waveform and plot the results.

 Just my collection of electronics projects, many involving an Arduino in one way or another.